oracc/oracc-rest/README.md

 ```

 ### ElasticSearch management
-To store ORACC's texts and their related metadata, we use
+To store Oracc's texts and their related metadata, we use
 [ElasticSearch](https://www.elastic.co/products/elasticsearch).
 The code in
-this repository has been tested with ElasticSearch 5 and 6.
+this repository has been tested with ElasticSearch 6.

 To install ElasticSearch:
 * OS X: `brew install elasticsearch`